nasriladaaaxsos/pt062025/README.md

-# Exersise: Implement basic operations for Stacks and Queues using python
+# Exercise: Implement basic operations for Stacks and Queues using python
 Stacks &amp; Queues